firegloves/MemPOI/README.md

 ### Contributing

 Feel free to contribute.
 The easiest way could be adding new templates, sub footers or data post elaboration steps.
+If you want to directly open a pull request, please target dev branch.

 ---